 The corporate governance code is a form of self-regulation.
 The parties responsible for the drafting (and thus the “regulators”) are the Dutch Stockholders’ Association (VEB), Eumedion, Euronext, FNV and CNV, the Association of Securities-Issuing Companies (VEUO) and the Confederation of Netherlands Industry and Employers (VNO-NCW).

 Legal personalities that run a business are subject to Corporate income tax (vennootschapsbelasting).
-The Corporate income tax rate is 15% for a taxable income of up to € 245,000 and 25% on more than € 245,000.
+The corporate income tax rate (2024) is 19% for taxable income up to € 200,000 and 25,8% for income above this amount.
 Benefits, such as dividends and capital gains, in connection with a qualifying shareholding of typically 5% and income attributable to a foreign business enterprise are exempted.
 In specific cases a company might pay dividend tax of 15%.

 Generally spoken, companies without legal personality are personal businesses, subject to income tax (box 2, ‘income from business’).